 Renew your Membership or Sign up to Beome a Member of the Seattle Va’ad Today

-Benefits of Seattle Va’ad Membership include:
+Benefits of Seattle Va’ad 2015 Membership include (must show current year membership card):

 All conversions to Judaism are done through the Rabbinical Council of America (RCA), with the Va’ad HaRabanim of Greater Seattle functioning as a regional Beth Din (religious court) of the Beth Din of America.